 Secured features are procedures or functions that occur within a function, such as the ability to maintain batch totals within Order Entry.

 Sets are a group of items which are assembled when the set is picked and packed.
 Sets can be made up of items which are sold individually.
-Each of these component items appear on the pick slip and are packed together.
-Component items might not appear on the same pick slip, but the picks are created at the same time.
+You can flag a master set item and/or its component items as drop ship.

 Ship-to customers are people receiving the merchandise.
 This may be the sold-to customer, the recipient of a gift, the address of a business or an address used for this order only.